 And they should be.
-You're asking them to abandon a paradigm they've mastered: visual interfaces, button clicks, familiar dialogue boxes.
+You're asking them to abandon a working method they've mastered: visual interfaces, button clicks, familiar dialogue boxes.
 And replace it with something that feels alien: code editors, command lines, error messages in monospace fonts.

 Why Do GIS Teams Struggle with Python Training?